citp/privacy-policy-historical/d/da/daf/daft.ie.md

 ###  Access to, changing or removing the information we hold

-Registered users of this Site can update their information, change settings or cancel their membership on their page once signed in.
+Registered users of this Site can update their information or change their settings once signed in.
+Registered users can cancel their membership by contacting [supportdesk@daft.ie](mailto:supportdesk@daft.ie).

 Non-registered and registered users of this Site can request we provide them with a copy of the personally identifiable information we hold via [supportdesk@daft.ie](mailto:supportdesk@daft.ie).
 You may ask us to make any necessary changes to ensure that such information is accurate and kept up-to-date.
 We may charge a small administration fee to cover the data search, preparation and delivery.